hayesall/CLFanfictionSearchEngine/README.md

 The resulting network (sample pictured above) symbolizes the contributions by community members in forms of writing or reviewing.
 If the goal is to match users with relevant results, the structure of the community--where other users gravitate to--is an interesting layer of complexity.

-The assumption is that the larger role a user plays in the associated community (through writing popular stories)
+The assumption is that the larger role a user plays in the associated community (through writing popular stories), the more likely their stories are to be relevant, and the more likely it is that stories they review will be relevant.

 [Return to Top](#i427---search-informatics---final-project)